Geometry of tropical mutation surfaces with a single mutation: The complexity of tropical mutation surface pairs

-Taking $[\tau_0:\tau_1]=[1:0]$, we obtain an intersection point on the tropical mutation boundary $B$ and the only nonvanishing terms in~\eqref{eq:22} correspond to the adapted basis elements consists the maximal $y$-weight.
-Hence $C_{2i-1}$ intersect with sink.
-When sink is divisor, then Equation~\eqref{eq:22} shows that $C_{2i-1}$ intersects sink at colinear points.
+Taking the limit as $[\tau_0:\tau_1] \to [1:0]$, we obtain an intersection point on the tropical mutation boundary $B$.
+The only non-vanishing terms in \eqref{eq:22} correspond to the adapted basis elements possessing the maximal $y$-coordinate $k$.
+Hence, $C_{2r}$ intersects the sink.

-The argument for (2) is analogous, with the roles of maximal and minimal vertical coordinates interchanged. \end{proof}

-\begin{proposition} \em{ Let $\mathcal{P}$ be a polytope on the shearing polyptych lattice $\mathcal{M}_s$.
-Let $X_{f}(\mathcal{P})$ be the associated tropical mutation variety and let $B$ denote the tropical mutation boundary and $\{C_1,\dots,C_{2\gamma}\}$ be the interior curves.
-Then \begin{enumerate} \item if the sink $D_k$ is a divisor, then the interior curves $C_{2i-1}$ meet $D_k$ transversally; \item if the sink $\{p\}$ is a nodal point, then for some coprime integers $(p,q)$, the weighted blow up